Keyframe Wingman is a free tool for easing keyframes in Adobe After Effects and it works inside the most widely used free plug-in Animation Composer.

 Get Rid of The Mess

-Instead of all this mess, use Keyframe Wingman to easy ease keyframes with just a single slider.
+Instead of all this mess, use Keyframe Wingman to easily ease keyframes with just a single slider.

 How To Use Keyframe Wingman Tool